For millennia, people have been predicting the year, the month and

-They are sponsoring "American Vision’s 2011 National Prophecy Conference" starting on on 2011-JUN-1, less than two weeks after Camping's rapture prophecy.
-The conference theme is "How to avoid end-time paralysis."
+They sponsored "American Vision’s 2011 National Prophecy Conference."
+It was scheduled to begin on 2011-JUN-1, less than two weeks after Camping's rapture prophecy.
+The conference theme was "How to avoid end-time paralysis."

-5 Presumably, the conference will be cancelled if Camping's prophecy proves to be correct.
+5 Presumably, the conference would have been cancelled if Camping's prophecy proved to be correct.

 - Quotation found on the website of the "Ancient of Days UFO Conference"